studentquiz/moodle-mod_studentquiz/README.md

 ## Installation

-The studentquiz activity depends on the quiz activity. (installed by default)
+The Student-Quiz activity depends on the Quiz activity. (installed by default)

-Download the zip file from github.
-Unzip the downloaded file *moodle-mod_studentquiz-master.zip*, rename it to *studentquiz* and move it to your *moodle_installation_path/mod/*.
-Login as an Admin and follow installation instructions.

-An other way to install the studentquiz is by going to the *Site administration -> Plugins -> Install plugins* page.
+The simplest way to install the Student-Quiz is by going to the *Site administration -> Plugins -> Install plugins* page.

-Note that the folder name and the zip have to be named *studentquiz*.
+**Important:** The zip and the folder name in the zip have to be named *studentquiz*.

 ## License